JoAnn Windholz

-JoAnn Windholz is an American politician from the state of Colorado.
+JoAnn Windholz (January 22, 1947 to December 14, 2023) was an American politician from the state of Colorado.
 A Republican, Windholz served one term in the Colorado House of Representatives, representing District 30.

-Windholz is from Commerce City, Colorado.
+Windholz was from Commerce City, Colorado.
 She ran for the Colorado House in 2014, and defeated incumbent Jenise May in the general election by 106 votes.

 Following the Colorado Springs Planned Parenthood shooting, Windholz suggested that Planned Parenthood was the "true instigator" of the attack.

 In the 2016 general election, Windholz lost to Democratic challenger Dafna Michaelson Jenet.
 Windholz received 45.81% of the vote to Michaelson Jenet's 54.19%.

+Windholz passed away in 2023 of unknown causes.